kwabenayeboah1/Blockchain-Analyser/README.md

    ```bash
    npm install
    ```

+3. Create a file named `.env.local` in the root of the project and add your Gemini API key:
+   GEMINI_API_KEY=your_api_key_here

-3. Set your Gemini API key in `.env.local`:
+4. Set your Gemini API key in `.env.local`:
    ```
    GEMINI_API_KEY=your_api_key_here
    ```

-4. Run the app:
+5. Run the app:
    ```bash
    npm run dev
    ```

-5. Start analysing — paste a Bitcoin address or transaction ID to begin.
+6. Start analysing — paste a Bitcoin address or transaction ID to begin.
 You can use https://mempool.space/ to find a Tx ID to investigate.

 ---